Bank of Baroda Launches the NCMC RuPay Prepaid Card for Seamless Payments across Public Transport, Tolls, Parking and Shopping - www.lokmattimes.com

 Bank of Baroda Launches the NCMC RuPay Prepaid Card for Seamless Payments across Public Transport, Tolls, Parking and Shopping

-PNN Mumbai (Maharashtra) [India], January 12: Bank of Baroda (Bank), one of India's leading public sector banks, today announced ...
+Mumbai (Maharashtra) [India], January 13: Bank of Baroda (Bank), one of India's leading public sector banks, today announced the ...

 The card can be availed by both customers and non-customers at Bank of Baroda branches, and will be immediately activated for real-time use.
 The card supports both online transactions as well as offline transactions at NCMC-specific terminals.
 The maximum online wallet balance allowed is Rs 1,00,000/- (Rs One Lakh only) and the maximum offline wallet balance allowed is Rs 2,000/- (Rs Two Thousand only) at any point of time.